What we want to do:

 - Increasing children’s access to formal and non-formal education opportunities

-- Ensuring children who attend school are learning
+- Ensuring children who attend school and are learning

 - Increasing the amount of engagement of parents, guardians, communities and volunteers in children’s education